zakwerd/4000-Weeks/README.md

 1. Start the dev server:
    `npm run dev`
 2. Open the local URL shown by Vite.

-### GitHub Pages

-1. Push this repo to GitHub.
-2. In the repository settings, enable **GitHub Pages** and choose **GitHub Actions** as the source.
-3. Push to `main` or manually run the **Deploy Demo** workflow.

-The hosted demo will publish the same UI as a standard web app, using browser `localStorage` for persistence.

-Notes:
-- `npm run build` still creates the Chrome extension bundle in `dist`.
-- `npm run build:pages` creates the GitHub Pages demo in `dist-pages`.
-- The Pages build now uses relative asset paths, so it works without hardcoding the repository name.

 ## Key Extension Files